Along with the tales of Galileo and Giordano Bruno, the legend of Hypatia is a favorite of anti-religious ideologues.

 Reprinted with permission of Father Robert Barron.

-Father Robert Barron is the rector and president of the University of St. Mary of the Lake and Mundelein Seminary.
+Bishop Robert Barron is Auxiliary Bishop of the Archdiocese of Los Angeles.
 He is also the founder of Word On Fire and the creator and host of the ten-part documentary series called CATHOLICISM (www.catholicismwordonfire.org).
 He has produced over 350 online video commentaries which have received over 9.5 million views worldwide.
 See his YouTube channel here.
 Fr.
 Barron's DVDs are used as powerful faith formation tools in universities, schools, churches and homes around the country.
 The series includes Seven Deadly Sins, Seven Lively Virtues; Conversion: Following the Call of Christ; and Untold Blessing: Three Paths to Holiness.
 Fr.
 Barron is the author of Exploring Catholic Theology, And Now I See: A Theology of Transformation, Thomas Aquinas: Spiritual Master, Heaven in Stone and Glass: Experiencing the Spirituality of the Great Cathedrals, Eucharist (Catholic Spirituality for Adults), Priority of Christ, The: Toward a Postliberal Catholicism, and Word on File: Proclaiming the Power of Christ.Copyright © 2010 Father Robert Barron

 back to top